aroberge/avantpy/proposal/idea.md

 turn_left()
 ```

-You rewrite this to draw their attention to the repeated pattern
+You rewrite this as follows to draw their attention to the repeated pattern

 ```py
 move()